schism-dev/schism/docs/input-output/param.md

 steps and # of records for volume/mass source/sinks.
 If `if_source/=0`, specify ramp-up period (in days) with `dramp_ss` (no ramp-up if <=0).

-The tracers are injected into an element at a particular level, as specified by `lev_tr_source(1:ntr)` (where `ntr` is
+The tracers are injected into an element at a particular level, as specified by `lev_tr_source(1:ntr)` (where `ntr` is total
- # of tracer modules, i.e. 1 input for each module).
+ # of tracer modules, i.e. 1 input level per module).
 The code will extrapolate below bottom/above surface if necessary,
  so e.g., '-9' means bottom.

 ### iflux=0 (int)
-Parameter for checking volume and salt conservation.
+Parameter for checking volume and tracer mass conservation.
 If turned on (`=1`), the conservation will be checked in regions specified by `fluxflag.prop`.

 ### iharind=0 (int)
 Harmonic analysis flag.
-If `iharind≠0`, an input `harm.in` is needed.
+If $iharind \neq 0 $, an input `harm.in` is needed.

 ### ihconsv=0, isconsv=0 (int)
 Heat budget and salt conservation models flags.
 If `ihconsv=0`, the heat budget model is not used.
 If `ihconsv=1`, a heat budget model is invoked, and a number of netcdf files for radiation flux input are read in from `sflux/sflux_rad*.nc`.
 If `isconsv=1`, the evaporation and precipitation model is evoked but the user needs to turn on the pre-processing flag `PREC_EVAP` in makefile and recompile.
 In this case, `ihconsv` must be `1`, and additional netcdf inputs for precipitation (`sflux/sflux_prc*.nc`) are required.
+The user can also turn on `USE_BULK_FAIRALL` in the makefile to use COARE algorithm  instead of the default Zeng's bulk aerodynamic module.

 ### ihdif=0 (int)
 Flag to use non-zero horizontal diffusivity.
 If `ihdif=0`, it is not used.
-If `ihdif≠0`, input `hdif.gr3` is needed.
+If $ihdif \neq 0$, input `hdif.gr3` is needed.

 ### ihot=0 (int)
 Hot start flag.
-If `ihot=0`, cold start; if `ihot≠0`, hot start from `hotstart.nc`.
+If `ihot=0`, cold start; if $ihot \neq 0$, hot start from `hotstart.nc`.
 If `ihot=1`, the time and time step are reset to zero, and outputs start from `t=0` accordingly (and you need to adjust other inputs like `.th` etc).
-If `ihot=2`, the run (and outputs) will continue from the time specified in `hotstart.nc`, and in this case, you do not need to adjust other inputs.
+If `ihot=2`, the run (and outputs) will continue from the time specified in `hotstart.nc`.

+!!! note
+    1. With `ihot=2`,you do not need to adjust other inputs but you do need to make sure `flux.out` is inside `outputs/` (even if you used `iflux=0`).
+If you used $iout_sta \neq 0$, make sure `staout_*` are inside `outputs/` as well.
+This is because the code will try to append to these outputs upon restart, and would crash if it cannot find them.

 ### ihydraulics=0 (int)
 Hydraulic model option.
-If `ihydraulics≠0`, `hydraulics.in` is required.
+If $ihydraulics \neq 0$, `hydraulics.in` is required (cf. hydraulics user manual).

 ### iloadtide=0 (int)  loadtide_coef (double)